an-dr/microlog/README.md

 - `ULOG_HIDE_FILE_STRING` - Hide the file name and line number.
 - `ULOG_SHORT_LEVEL_STRINGS` - Use short level strings, e.g. "T" for "TRACE", "I" for "INFO".
 - `ULOG_USE_EMOJI` - Use emojis for log levels (⚪, 🟢, 🔵, 🟡, 🟠, 🔴, 💥).
 Overrides `ULOG_SHORT_LEVEL_STRINGS`.
 WARNING: not all compilers and terminals support emojis.

+## Contributing

+Contributions are welcome!
+The library design is described in [design.md](doc/design.md).

 ## License